rwf2/Rocket/README.md

 as all of the examples.
 This is the script that gets run by Travis CI.
 To test a crate individually, run `cargo test --all-features`.

+You can also test only certain files by passing a parameter to the testing script.
+For example, `.scripts/test.sh hello_world` will run tests only in files that have `hello_world` in their full path.

 ### Core

 Testing for the core library is done inline in the corresponding module.
 For